bluebanquise/bluebanquise/resources/documentation/_build/html/_sources/learn_ansible.rst.txt

 Perfect.
 Setting a variable in the host definition file is equivalent to using host_vars folder.
 But host_vars folder is difficult to use when having a very large number of hosts, which is why in **BlueBanquise** we are using directly the host file.

-Let's say now we want to change the model of spaceship of all the slaves nodes.
-So not a single host, but all slaves members hosts.
+Let's say now we want to change the model of spaceship of all the slave nodes.
+So not a single host, but all slave members hosts.

 We are going to use level 6 in variables precedence: group_vars/.
 Create a directory called slave in group_vars: